Victor Camargo

 Clinical Registry Intelligence

-Built clinical ETL and NLP systems at Carta Healthcare, normalizing heterogeneous data into HL7/FHIR-aligned workflows and integrating LLM-assisted extraction into registry operations.
+Owned clinical ETL and NLP pipelines at Carta Healthcare, standardizing heterogeneous healthcare inputs into HL7/FHIR-aligned workflows and integrating LLM-assisted extraction into registry operations.

 • NLP